 - Engagement: Metrics showing user involvement

-Common GA4 metrics
+Common Google Analytics 4 metrics

 - Users: Total unique visitors